The Bolshevik Myth

-The Bolshevik Myth (Diary 1920–1922) is a book by Alexander Berkman describing his experiences in Bolshevist Russia from 1920 to 1922, where he saw the aftermath of the Russian Revolution of 1917.
+The Bolshevik Myth (Diary 1920–1922) is a book by Alexander Berkman describing his experiences in RSFSR from 1920 to 1922, when he saw the aftermath of the October Revolution.
 Written in the form of a diary, The Bolshevik Myth describes how Berkman's initial enthusiasm for the revolution faded as he became disillusioned with the Bolsheviks and their suppression of all political dissent.

 Plot

 The narrative of The Bolshevik Myth starts in December 1919, when Berkman and Emma Goldman were deported to Soviet Russia along with over two hundred other anarchists, socialists, and other leftists.
 Berkman describes conditions on board the transport ship, the Buford.
 Berkman begins with great enthusiasm for the revolution.
 Unlike some of his fellow anarchists, he is willing to ignore the very different philosophy of the Bolsheviks.
 "From now on, we are all one—one in the sacred work of the Revolution", he tells a welcoming committee.
 "Socialists or anarchists—our theoretical differences are left behind.
 We are all revolutionists now."

 The Bolshevik Myth describes the situation in Petrograd and Moscow.
 Food is scarce and rations are being cut.
 At the Moscow rooming house in which Berkman stays, meals are served at a common dining room.
 Berkman notes that the other residents watch an empty seat at the table.
 "In their eyes I read the frank hope that the missing one may not come: there will be a little more soup left for the others".

-In March 1920 Berkman and Goldman meet Lenin, whom Berkman describes as speaking with "a peculiar, almost Jewish, accent".
+In March 1920, Berkman and Goldman meet Lenin, whom Berkman describes as speaking with "a peculiar, almost Jewish, accent".
 Lenin tells them that freedom of the press is a luxury that cannot be permitted during the early stages of the revolution.
 Lenin assures them that anarchists will not be persecuted for their beliefs, but "we will not tolerate armed resistance or agitation of that character".